-Before the first orthodontics appointment at Vancouver Orthodontics, there are some things patients can do to get ready that will help during the initial consultation.
+Before the first orthodontics appointment at myORTHODONTIST Vancouver, there are some things patients can do to get ready that will help during the initial consultation.

 Research Your Orthodontic Options